Tuesday, 31 December 2024

 Garden of Madness

 This book is a collection of poetry by Pete Bearder (author of this book about spoken word generally).
 I picked it up on the solstice when I saw him live at The Shakespeares doing very cool things with a loop pedal, and have just finished reading it in one sitting.
 It's difficult to give justice to these poems in a coherent summary - they are largely consistent in style and tone, all somewhat existential, dealing with humans as conscious embodied creatures and the myriad confusions and convictions that come with that.
 Bearder delves into dark depths of psychology and glimmering heights of spirituality that all seem to knit together into the same, single tapestry of - well, the title.
 Knowing his gifts as a performer I know full well that I would have enjoyed this collection immeasurably more had I heard Pete himself performing all of them live, but even on the page these poems jostle indignantly and thump their way from page to brain before once more evaporating into nowhere, but leaving you with a distinct moistness that knows the fog that had been just then settled upon your mind.
-Big ideas but not philosophical or verbose; grand humanity but never obsequiously sentimental.
+Big ideas but not distractingly philosophical or overly verbose; grand humanity but never obsequiously sentimental.
 Any enjoyer of poetry will get a lot out of this, I think.